AppScriptIO/appDeploymentLifecycle/documentation/systemProvisionGuide/Guide to setting up Windows environment for development.md

 - Split repositories between Windows and WSL2: Move most repositories to WSL2 filesystem for greater performance, and keep Window system provisioning and documentation related repositories in Windows.

 Notes & Resources:
+- Access root user in WSL2 with `sudo su`
 - An attempt to install WSL2 in insiders program (slow ring):
     - OS biuld before switching to insiders = 18363.592 (version 1909) or 18363.628
     - OS build after switching to insiders = 19041.21